 UCP of Sacramento and Northern California is a leading provider of programs and services for children and adults with developmental disabilities.

-By using evidence-based practices , UCP programs and services helps clients, and their families to live a life with increased independence, productivity and self-confidence.
+By using evidence-based practices, UCP programs and services helps clients, and their families, to live a life with increased independence, productivity, and self-confidence.
 Fifty-four percent of UCP clients are low or no income.
-Because of UCP, clients of all ages, and all income levels, have the opportunity to learn new skills, Many of our clients feel more connected to community, have increased confidence and experience more independence because of UCP programs and services.
+UCP ensures that clients of all ages and income levels can learn new skills.
+Many of our clients feel more connected to the community, have increased confidence, and experience more independence because of UCP programs and services.

-UCP works with individuals with a wide range of disabilities including autism, cerebral palsy, epilepsy, intellectual disability and more.
+UCP works with individuals with a wide range of disabilities including autism, cerebral palsy, epilepsy, intellectual disability, Down syndrome, and more.

 Although UCP was established to support clients and their families with cerebral palsy, we have grown to serve clients with a range of developmental disabilities, with a majority of them having a form of autism.

 The mission of UCP of Sacramento and Northern California is to provide programs and services that improve the independence, productivity, and quality of life for people with developmental disabilities and their families.